Ķengarags: Present

 Ķengarags consists of three neighborhoods, known as Ķengarags, Ķengarags-2, and Ķengarags-3 from the north (center of Riga) to the south (outskirts) respectively.
 Each of these parts of Ķengarags consists of both residential and commercial areas.
-The main streets of Ķengarags are Lokomotīves iela and Maskavas iela bordering Ķengarags on the east and west respectively.
+The main streets of Ķengarags are Lokomotīves iela and Latgales iela bordering Ķengarags on the east and west respectively.

 There are several public transport links with central Riga in Ķengarags.
 The train stations on the railway line within Ķengarags are Jāņavārti, Daugmale and Šķirotava stations.
 The PV train service uses the Riga-Moscow railway.
 From Riga Central Train Station by train it takes about 15 minutes.
-An alternative would be the route 7 tram which follows Maskavas iela and terminates at the Dole supermarket.
+An alternative would be the route 7 tram which follows Latgales iela and terminates at the Dole supermarket.

 The most commonly used method of Ķengarags residents to get to city center is the route 15 trolleybus, which runs through residential neighborhoods and terminates at the southern tip of Ķengarags on Višķu iela.

 The residential areas of Ķengarags consist of private houses and apartment buildings, consisting of 4, 5, 9, and 12-story buildings.
 Most apartments have cable television which was installed in the last years of the Soviet period.
 Most other Riga neighborhoods receive their television programs through on-roof antennas.
 The residents of Ķengarags also benefit from the proximity of the Daugava river which is within walking distance for many people.